 Selling property in Mexico?
 Learn how to legally reduce or even avoid capital gains tax (ISR) using deductions, exemptions, and proper documentation.
 Maximize your profit.

-How to reduce Capital Gains Tax (ISR) when selling property in Mexico
+How to reduce capital gains tax ISR when selling property in Mexico — Cabo Closing Services

 How to Reduce Capital Gains Tax (ISR) When Selling Property in Mexico

-What Is ISR and when is it applied?
+What Is ISR and When Does It Apply?

 • Original purchase price